gszliu/kycodehuynh.github.io/_posts/2016-04-12-security-handout.md

 A great baseline level of security can be achieved by:

 1. Educating yourself on the dangers facing you
-2. Keep all of your software up-to-date (automatic is best)
+2. Keeping all of your software up-to-date (automatic is best)
-3. Use multi-factor authentication
+3. Using multi-factor authentication
-4. Back-up everything!
+4. Backing up everything!
-5. Use a password manager!
+5. Using a password manager!

 ## The Threats